 This gap between story and plot is the key to successfully mutating plots into a wealth of original ideas.

-Boiling a novel down to a sentence
+2. Boil your novel down to a sentence

 You may have heard of the “elevator pitch” of a novel, where you have to convince someone to read your novel within 30 seconds.